 Parsl aims to abstract not only parallel execution but also execution location, which in turn requires data location abstraction.
 This is crucial as it allows scripts to execute in different locations without regard for data location.
 Parsl implements a flexible file abstraction that can be used to reference data irrespective of its location.
 At present this model supports local files as well as files accessible via FTP, HTTP, HTTPS, and Globus.

 File class abstracts the file access layer.
 Irrespective of where the script or its apps are executed, Parsl uses this abstraction to access that file.
-When referencing a Parsl file in an app, Parsl maps the object to the appropriate access path according to the selected access scheme: Local, FTP, HTTP, HTTPS and Globus.
+When referencing a Parsl file in an app, Parsl maps the object to the appropriate access path according to the selected URL scheme: Local, FTP, HTTP, HTTPS and Globus.

 file scheme is used to reference local files.
 A file using the local file scheme must specify the absolute file path, for example: